nshiab/simple-data-analysis/README.md

 </script>
 ```

-## SDA with NodeJS and other runtimes
+## SDA with NodeJS and similar runtimes

 ## SDA with Observable notebooks